Autism Spectrum Disorder

 Counselling to help with Autism

-Parents are encouraged to do their research as soon as they suspect their child may have autism.
 Counselling by professionals who are trained to help kids with autism is a beneficial and essential part of the child’s care plan.
 However, it is also important to know that every child is different, and hence, individualised and personal plans and treatment types are required for children with ASD.

-There are several counselling modalities that are especially beneficial including play therapy, applied behavioural analysis, and cognitive behavioural therapy.
-Equestrian therapy has been cited by many to be successful in helping children with autism.
-The child will also benefit from speech therapy, occupational therapy, and so forth, to help in other aspects of life.
+Equine-assisted therapy has been cited by many to be successful in helping children with autism.
+The child may also benefit from speech therapy or occupational therapy to help in other aspects of life.

-Parents are encouraged to seek couples counselling to help them manage the challenges that come with raising a child with autism, and at the same time, strengthen their relationship and bond.
-Group therapy for parents is another avenue for parents to share and support each other.
+Parents are encouraged to seek couples counselling to help them manage the challenges that come with raising a child with autism.
+At the same time, counselling will help strengthen their relationship and bond.

-Reach out to groups, organizations, counsellors and other therapists for help.
 Our neurodiversity-affirming counsellors are here to support your child with ASD.

 Our Autism Support Counsellors